apisearch-io/docs/src/content/plugins.md

 - CheckHealth - Checks the cluster health
 - CheckIndex - Checks if an index is available
-- GetTokens - Return all the existing tokens
+- GetTokens - Return all the existing tokens given an app i
+- GetIndices - Return all the existing indices given an app id
 - Ping - Makes a simple ping
 - Query - Makes a query over all the existing Items
+- GetCrontab - Crontab lines are required for local configuration

 ## Events in Apisearch